Doyle Wolfgang von Frankenstein: Playing style and equipment

 Since the mid-1990s he has used a Demeter TGP-3 rack preamp that feeds an Ampeg SVT bass head.
 His speaker cabinets are his own design, and have Celestion speakers.
 His pedalboard has a TC Electronic Chorus/Flanger, an MXR Micro Flanger, Digitech Whammy IV pedal, a Morley Bad Horsie 2 wah, an Ampeg Scrambler, a Vox Time Machine delay.
 In his amp rack, there is an ISP Decimator, and a Digitech Valve Distortion, Plus Line 6 G50 wireless systems.

 Personal life

 Doyle married Stephanie Bellars in 2001.
-The couple have one daughter, Boriss, born August 17, 2002.
+The couple have one daughter.
 He has three sons from previous relationships.
 The couple has since divorced, which was finalized in 2013.
+Doyle's first girlfriend at Lodi High School was Darlene Murray.

 Since 2013, Doyle has been in a domestic partnership with Alissa White-Gluz, vocalist of the Swedish melodic death metal band Arch Enemy.
 The couple are vegan.